-Current trends in the recreational use of pharmaceuticals among youth in the USA show a huge amount of flakka for sale issues towards the problematization of drugs.
+Current trends in the recreational use of pharmaceuticals among youth in the USA show a huge amount of drug issues towards the problematization of new drug flakka.
 It was analyzed two constructions of recreational pharmaceutical use.
 On the one hand, categorical frameworks based upon epidemiological information are created by institutions and media and highlight recreational pharmaceutical use as illicit in unqualified, absolute terms.
 This is done with the help of discourses that make equal nonmedical pharmaceutical use with culturally established forms of illegitimate use of drugs.
 From the other side, users’ multi-dimensional constructions of recreational pharmaceutical usage emphasise social context together with individual experience and specific risk perceptions.
 The problematization of recreational pharmaceutical use leads to intergenerational conflicts, combined with struggles over such definitions as “drug abuse” and “hard drugs”, and accentuates the influence of pharmaceuticalization on recreational drug usage among youth.

 Problematizing ‘drugs’: A cultural evaluation of recreational pharmaceutical usage in a group of young people in the United States